CHANGELING Test Knitting Specs

 Yarn:

-Sport weight or DK weight wool or wool blend yarn, worsted or woolen spun, at least 2-ply for optimal stitch definition
+Light fingering weight yarn, worsted or woolen spun, at least 2-ply for optimal stitch definition

 Yardage:

-These numbers are estimates based on the pattern measurements as written.
+These numbers are estimates based on the pattern measurements as written and include a 15% buffer.
 Your actual yardage may vary based on the weight of yarn used and/or any modifications you choose to make.

 Needle size: